Rojina99/HeurSearchILP/README.md

 python ilp_gen_supervised_data/gen_labeled_data.py --env puzzle8 --depth 31 --save test_data/puzzle8.pkl
 ```

+The generated dataset has 181440 states in total

 There are four main experiments in the paper **Astar data without predicate reuse**, **Astar data with predicate reuse**, **Supervised data without predicate reuse**, **Supervised data with predicate reuse**.
 Script to generate each of the experiments will be shown.

 ## 1. Running code for Predicate Reuse and No Predicate Reuse with Astar data